michaelgena/nuxeo-indesign-connector/README.md

 ## Client side Plugin

 **How to build**
-Go to the root folder of the project and run the following command line:
+Go to the **nuxeo-indesign-connector-client** folder and run the following command line:
 ```
 mvn install
 ```
-This will copy all the necessary files for the inDesign plugin under the "package" folder.
+This will copy all the necessary files for the inDesign plugin under the **package** folder.

 **How to install**
 Step 1
- Copy the folder "org.nuxeo.indesignconnector" that you'll find under the "package" folder :
+ Copy the folder "org.nuxeo.indesignconnector" that you'll find under the **package** folder :
 ```
 On Mac, into ~/Library/Application\ Support/Adobe/CEP/extensions
 ```